 The Cannonball Run (trailer), DagobahZone

 Heading the acting cast is 1980s heart-throb (for some) Burt Reynolds and a cast including Dean Martin, Sammy Davis Jnr and Jackie Chan.
 Cars include a Ferrari, a Lamborghini and a Rolls Royce Silver Shadow.
-The film is a timeless classic and it was a firm favourite of my family as a kid and we watched it avidly on a Bank Holiday or as part of the Christmas TV line up.
+The film is a timeless classic and it was a firm favourite of my family as a kid.
+We watched it avidly on a Bank Holiday or as part of the Christmas TV line up.

-However, the man and the car who stole the show was famous as James Bond.. none other Roger Moore.
+However, the man – and the car – who stole the show was famous as James Bond.. none other than Roger Moore.
 Moore hams it up big time in his role as Seymour Goldfarb, Jr, a terribly

 stereotyped English mother’s boy with all the privileges and heir to the family fortune.
 In a delightful turn of events, Goldfarb believes he is Roger Moore.